-Inside The Little Market: How Lauren Conrad Grew a Nonprofit with her BFF
+Inside The Little Market: How Lauren Conrad Grew a Nonprofit with her Best Friend

 Reality TV star-turned-entrepreneur Lauren Conrad met human rights activist Hannah Skvarla a decade ago.
 The two bonded traveling the world together; in each new village they visited, they’d marvel over beautiful handmade goods created by local artisans.
 “After each trip, we would reminisce about the inspiring, hard-working women we met,” Lauren told Bumble Bizz.
 “We started brainstorming.”

 Five years on, in 2013, Lauren and Hannah cofounded The Little Market as a sustainable marketplace for women to sell their wares.
 They both knew that empowering a woman by giving her the tools to succeed meant changing the lives of entire families and communities.
 Today, The Little Market carries ethically-sourced products made by 64 artisan groups in 28 countries.

 The duo have also managed to pull off that rarest of feats: working alongside a best friend and staying sane.
 In their own words, here’s how they did it.

 How did The Little Market get its start?

 Lauren: Hannah grew up traveling to support and volunteer with non-profit organizations.
 She would share the most amazing stories with me and I asked if I could join her on the next philanthropic trip.
 We traveled to Uganda and Tanzania to visit charities focused on helping women and children.
 It was life changing — and that’s where we decided to bring together our passion for empowering women and discovering one-of-a-kind handmade items.
 With The Little Market, we can create meaningful opportunities, combat poverty, empower artisans, and create social justice.